 \section{Abstract}

-In this article we prove a generalization of the First Beurling--Malliavin Theorem.
+In this article we prove a generalization of the Beurling--Malliavin Majorant Theorem.
 In more detail, we establish a new sufficient condition for a function to be a Beurling--Malliavin majorant.
-Our result is strictly more general than that of the First Beurling--Malliavin Theorem.
-We also show that our result is sharp in a number senses.
+Our result is strictly more general than that of the Beurling--Malliavin Majorant Theorem.
+We also show that our result is sharp in a number of senses.